whiprandolph/bestseller/Part 2 - Why Are We So Lost/10 - Why Are People So Racist And Hateful.md

 Let's look at some historical examples to see how this works.

 In the US pre-Civil War south, chattel slavery was assumed to be good for the slaves by all right-thinking people.
-Doctors even had a diagnosis called "Draepetomania" where any slave who tried to escape was believed to have a mental illness!
-Why would they believe such nonsense, even highly trained doctors, instead of simply recognizing the evils of slavery and acknowledging people's healthy desire to escape?
+Doctors even had a diagnosis called "Draepetomania" where any slave who tried to escape was believed to have a mental illness![xxx-report on the diseases and physical peculiarities of the negro race] Why would they believe such nonsense, even highly trained doctors, instead of simply recognizing the evils of slavery and acknowledging people's healthy desire to escape?

 The answer is simple: any white Americans who sympathized with black people and acknowledged the evils of slavery were heavily punished.
-In the slave states, people could be imprisoned for 10 years for having a copy of _Uncle Tom's Cabin_, a book that showed slavery in a sympathetic light.
-Draepetomania represents what I call a _blind belief_ where people believe something because authorities make it the safe or convenient thing to believe, not because it's true.
+In the slave states, people could be imprisoned for 10 years for having a copy of _Uncle Tom's Cabin_, a book that showed chattel slavery in a sympathetic light.[xxx-harriet moses of her people] Draepetomania represents what I call a _blind belief_ where people believe something because authorities make it the safe or convenient thing to believe, not because it's true.
 In other words, it was safe for doctors to believe the runaway slaves had mental illnesses, and it was unsafe to see runaways as healthy and slavery as evil.

 Likewise in the Soviet Union and China in the mid 20th century, the government and society were assumed to be great and getting better, so any activists who fought corruption were assumed to have mental illnesses too.
 Many activists were arrested and accused of having mental disturbances and sent to prison hospitals where they were treated like the political prisoners they were.
-These activists were behaving appropriately and trying to serve their people, and authorities made up theories of mental illness as a cover story to justify imprisoning them.
+These activists were behaving appropriately and trying to serve their people, and authorities made up theories of mental illness as a cover story to justify imprisoning them.[xxx-odoc|ch6]

 In this social pattern, authorities punish people for speaking the truth, making it safe and socially acceptable to believe falsehoods.
 Unfortunately, this can also cause huge amounts of racism and hatred in a society, as authorities encourage people to adopt racist or hateful attitudes, and punish those who don't.

 The Ku Klux Klan was a campaign of paramilitary violence operated by wealthy ex-slaveowners in the US South after the US Civil War.
 Most Americans know that terrible violence was directed at black people to scare them into remaining second class citizens.
 But few know that this campaign also attacked any white people who sympathized with oppressed black people!

 In other words, whites who were racist were left alone or even rewarded.
-Any anti-racist white people risked rape, murder, having their house burned, or other atrocities.
+Any anti-racist white people risked atrocities like rape, murder, and having their house burned.
+The conservative news media was full of hate for "Dark Savages and white ignoramusses."
 This has been a major driver of anti-black racism in the US South: authorities wanted that racism to avoid solidarity among poor white and black people, and for centuries they brutally punished any white people who stood up to confront racial injustices.
-Many KKK members were sheriffs and politicians, so the law was part of the problem!
+Many KKK members were sheriffs and politicians, so the law was part of the problem![xxx-the ku klux klan: a study in reconstruction politics|p353-354]

 Similar stories abound from unhealthy cultures around the world.
 Nazi Germans and Soviet citizens were each trained by their governments to hate the other side during World War II.
 Anyone who didn't hate enough risked being called a sympathizer and traitor and going to jail.
-When these authorities wanted war, they propagated hatred among the populace and punished anyone who spoke the truth and refused to hate.
+When these authorities wanted war, they propagated hatred among the populace and punished anyone who spoke the truth and refused to hate.[xxx-odoc|ch22]

 Why did so many Germans learn to hate Jewish people after World War I?
 Well, the German monarchy, business leaders, and generals had really screwed up and lost the war.
 Knowing it was a foregone conclusion, they surrendered before the enemy had crossed into German territory.
 Unfortunately, they had lied to the German public, and the media contained propaganda which said they were winning the war until the moment they surrendered.
-Thus many Germans were really confused: why did they surrender if they were winning?
+Thus many Germans were really confused: why did they surrender if they were winning?[xxx-odoc|ch22]

 The political, military and business leaders wanted to avoid accountability for losing the war and spreading lies, so they propagated a "stab-in-the-back" narrative, blaming Jews, labor activists, liberals, and others for undermining the country from within.